 Patrick has conducted proceedings in the Federal Court, Full Federal Court, and High Court of Australia.
 He has particular experience in obtaining and opposing interlocutory injunctions and running appeals.

 He is known for being pragmatic, calm, commercial, and concise and is recognised in the market for his ability to think strategically.

 In 1990, Patrick graduated with a physics degree in the United Kingdom and spent several years working for GE in R&D and product management.
 He undertook his subsequent legal studies at The College of Law in London and Melbourne and Monash Universities.

 Patrick has worked in IP litigation and dispute resolution since 1997.
 Prior to moving to Australia in 2001, he worked in the IP disputes department of a national UK law firm.

-- Best Lawyers (Australia), recognised as a ‘Lawyer of the Year – Life Sciences Practice' (2021)
+- Listed in the Best Lawyers in Australia™ as ‘Lawyer of the Year' for Life Sciences Practice (2021-present)

-- Doyle's Guide, recommended lawyer for Leading Contentious Intellectual Property Lawyers – Victoria (2015 – present)
+- Doyle's Guide, recommended as a Leading Contentious Intellectual Property Lawyer in Victoria (2015-present)

-- Who’s Who Legal: Australia & New Zealand, Recommended lawyer for Australia – Life Sciences (2021)
+- Who’s Who Legal: Australia & New Zealand, Recommended lawyer for Australia – Life Sciences (2021-present)